A Universal HKR Theorem: The HKR Theorem

 \begin{enumerate}[(1)] \item The composition with the natural map $\eqformula{affinizationunderlyingmap}:\circle \longrightarrow \Filcircleund_k=\B \Frobfixed_k$. induces an isomorphism of derived schemes:

 \item There is a natural equivalence of graded derived schemes

-\end{enumerate} \begin{proof} We first analyse the statement (1).
+where the action of $\Gm{}$ on $\mathrm{T}[-1]X$ is the geometric action of weight (-1), ie, $\cotangent_{A/k}[1]$ is in weight 1. \end{enumerate} \begin{proof} We first analyse the statement (1).
 For this purpose we show that the map \eqformula{HHformulaisomappingspaces} is an equivalence as functor of points, ie, that for every simplicial commutative algebra $B$ the induced map

 is an equivalence.
-To show this we use the fact that every derived affine scheme can be written as a limit of copies of the affine line $\affineline{k}$ \personal{(see \cite[4.1.9]{lurie-structuredspaces})}.
-In this case, we are reduced to show the statement for $X=\affineline{k}$ and use the fact that for any derived stack $F$, the mapping space $\Map_k(F, \affineline{k})$ is the Dold-Kan construction of the complex of global sections on $F$, $\structuresheaf(F)$.
+To show this we use the fact that every derived affine scheme can be written as a limit of copies of the affine line $\affineline{k}$ (see \cite[4.1.9]{lurie-structuredspaces}).
+In this case, we are reduced to showing the statement for $X=\affineline{k}$ and use the fact that for any derived stack $F$, the mapping space $\Map_k(F, \affineline{k})$ is the Dold-Kan construction of the complex of global sections on $F$, $\structuresheaf(F)$.
 In this case, on the l.h.s we have

 and on the r.h.s we have

 It remains to show that the induced pullback map